holdex/developers/.github/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to our project!
-Accepted contributions will be reflected on [holdex.io](https://holdex.io) or other related websites and repositories.
+Accepted contributions will be reflected in our repositories and related websites.

 Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.